ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 An _external_ node can be any instance of an IPFS daemon that:

-- Runs outside of your web browser
+- Runs outside of your web browser.
-- Exposes a _gateway_ and writeable _API_ over HTTP at TCP ports
+- Exposes a _gateway_ and writeable _API_ over HTTP at TCP ports.

 At this time, the [go-ipfs](https://github.com/ipfs/go-ipfs) implementation of IPFS is the recommended choice of daemon for running an external node.
 It is easier on CPU than other implementations, and provides `dhtclient` mode, which decreases ambient bandwidth use and reduces battery drain (key qualities for something that is expected to run in the background all the time).